-This course provides every student with a chance to attempt many different activities, as well as to learn and encourage physical fitness and a good mental attitude toward physical activity.
-Sports appreciation, sportsmanship and teamwork are taught as a lifetime goal.
-(Graduation Requirement may be fulfilled in lieu of this class for students that participate in two consecutive years of High School Marching Band or play two consecutive years of the same school sponsored athletic sport, with waiver form completed)
+This course is intended for students at the beginning to intermediate level of skills and knowledge.
+This course provides every student with a chance to attempt many different activities, as well as learn and encourage physical fitness and a good mental attitude toward physical activity.
+Sports appreciation, sportsmanship, and teamwork are taught as a lifetime goal.